maciejpedzich/website/content/blog/hello-again-world.md

 I've done it!

 Here's my first post of 2025 - better late than never, I guess.
 Although the first quarter was actually quite decent, the second quarter was anything but.
-Yet as we're heading into the final month of the thrid quarter, I'm somewhat grateful for Q2 turning out the way it did.
+Yet as we're approaching Q4, I'm somewhat grateful for Q2 turning out the way it did.
 Q2 kicked off a series of events that ultimately helped me understand myself better and improve my mood in the long run.

 But let's rewind to January.